Know How to Use Basil Essential Oil, Also Learn Numerous Benefits

 - It has carminative properties and is used for treating stomach problems such as constipation, stomach ache, indigestion, flatulence.

 Basil oil is also known as Tulsi oil.
 Pure Basil oil is a culinary herb of the family Lamiaceae.
 The leaves of basil taste like anise, with a strong pungent, sweet smell.
 There are many varieties of basil, such as sweet basil, holy basil, lemon basil, and Thai basil.
-Basil oil is derived from Ocimum basilicum.
+This amazing oil is derived from Ocimum basilicum.
 It belongs to the Lamiaceae or mint plant family.

 Basil oil is a natural anti-inflammatory,anti-viral, anti-biotic and diuretic, basil has been used in traditional Asian Indian medicine practices for years.
 Basil is known for its use in cases of stomach spasms, loss of appetite, fluid retention, head colds, warts, and even intestinal worm infections.
 Basil oil is obtained by steam distillation of leaves, flowers, and buds of the basil plant.